 Your settlement is likely to proceed faster when a Public Adjuster works for you, diligently navigating the red-tape sea.
 He is on the alert for any development in your case, and will not let it be forgotten or dropped.

 9. What is the difference between a Public Adjuster and the insurance company’s adjuster?

-The Public Adjuster is employed by you, and works on your behalf.
-The insurance company’s adjusters are employed by the insurance company, and their responsibility and accountability rests with the insurer.
+The Public Adjuster is employed by you and works on your behalf.
+The insurance company’s adjusters are employed by the insurance company, and their responsibility and accountability rest with the insurer.

 10. Why shouldn’t I hire a lawyer rather than a Public Adjuster?

 In case of litigation with the insurance company, you should definitely hire a lawyer.
 However, you can go to court only after you comply with certain provisions in your policy.
 Your lawyer does not deal with matters of damage assessment or the scope of loss, and will likely hire a Public Adjuster to document the loss and accomplish the required steps.